-I am persuaded that the Bible teaches a form of Christian capitalism—in other words, responsibility associated with wealth.
-It does not promote the possession of money for the sake of money, but instead encourages us to use money for the sake of the kingdom.
+I am persuaded that the Bible teaches a form of Christian capitalism: responsibility associated with wealth.
+God’s Word does not promote the possession of money for the sake of possessing money, but instead encourages us to use money for the sake of the kingdom.
 In short, a biblical view of wealth involves an eternal perspective.

 Adapted from Christianity in Crisis

 “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon.”

 For further study, see “Is the tithe for today?”; see also Andrew Geleris, Money and Salvation: The Good Way (Yonkers, NY: St. Vladimir’s Seminary Press, 2021); and Hank Hanegraaff, Christianity in Crisis 21st Century (Nashville: Thomas Nelson, 2009), part 5.

 **Note the preceding text is adapted from a new Revised and Updated version of The Complete Bible Answer Book that is forthcoming.
 When available we will update this page with corresponding information.
 Until then you can still purchase or receive for your partnering gift the current version by clicking here for purchase or here for partnering gift. ***